Dustin Hoffman: Sexual misconduct allegations

 In 2017, seven women accused Hoffman of sexual misconduct or assault.
-A woman who was 17 at the time alleged that, while working as an intern on a TV production of Death of a Salesman, Hoffman made inappropriate jokes and comments around her and asked her to give him foot massages.
-Hoffman released an apology to the 17-year-old intern who alleged harassment but denied wrongdoing, saying, "I have the utmost respect for women and feel terrible that anything I might have done could have put her in an uncomfortable situation", continuing, "I am sorry.
+Anna Graham Hunter alleged that, while she was 17 and working as an intern on a TV production of Death of a Salesman, Hoffman made inappropriate jokes and comments around her and asked her to give him foot massages.
+Hoffman released an apology to Hunter, saying "I have the utmost respect for women and feel terrible that anything I might have done could have put her in an uncomfortable situation", continuing, "I am sorry.
 It is not reflective of who I am."
-Online magazine Slate reported in 2017 that Meryl Streep had said that Hoffman groped her breast on their first meeting.
+Online magazine Slate reported in 2017 that Meryl Streep had differences with Hoffman which include him slapping her in a scene and him groping her breast.
 However, a representative for Meryl Streep responded to Slate saying it was not an accurate rendering of their 1979 meeting.
 Streep's representative stated "there was an offense and it is something for which Dustin apologized.
 And Meryl accepted that."
-Streep has also referred to an incident when Hoffman slapped her—rather than pantomiming a slap—while filming a scene in Kramer vs. Kramer.

-In December 2017, comedian John Oliver unexpectedly interrogated Hoffman about the allegations during the 20th anniversary screening of Wag the Dog at the 92nd Street Y. "It's 'not reflective of who I am' – it's that kind of response to this stuff that pisses me off," Oliver said.
+In December 2017, comedian John Oliver unexpectedly questioned Hoffman about the allegations during the 20th anniversary screening of Wag the Dog at the 92nd Street Y. "It's 'not reflective of who I am' – it's that kind of response to this stuff that pisses me off," Oliver said.
 "Do you understand how that feels like a dismissal?"
 Hoffman said he felt blindsided by the line of questioning, remarking "You've made the case better than anyone else can.
 I'm guilty.
 Because someone has alleged something, I'm guilty.
 You push a button.
 It's all over the world: I'm a predator.
 I'm this and that, and it's not true."
 Hoffman has not publicly responded to the other six allegations.